h7ga40/HoikuCam/README.md

-# HoikuCam
+# LycheeCam
-Camera gadget for Hoiku
+Camera gadget for Lifehacker